BCSC 310: Syllabus

 Course Description & Objectives

-1. Read: You/your group will choose a topic of interest, gain familiarity with the literature on that topic, and select 1 classic research article on that topic and 1 recent research article that has cited the classic article.
+1. Read: You will choose a topic of particular interest, gain familiarity with the literature on that topic, and select 1 classic research article on that topic, and 1 recent research article that has cited the classic article.

-2. Present: You/your group will give a PowerPoint presentation on your chosen articles.
-The purpose of this assignment is: (1) to consider where the relevant field began and where it is now; (2) to present the materials in a way that highlights why the work you’ve chosen to discuss is of interest to cognitive scientists (and yourself); and (3) to learn how to give an academic presentation.
+2. Present: You will lead discussion on these articles by giving a ~45-60min presentation using a slide deck (e.g., PowerPoint, Google Slides, Keynote).
+The purpose of this assignment is: (1) to consider where this field began and where it is now; (2) to present the materials in a way that highlights why the work you’ve chosen to review is of interest to cognitive scientists (and yourself); and (3) to learn how to give an academic presentation.

-3. Discuss: Following your presentation, you/your group will guide a seminar-style class discussion focused on your articles and your topic.
-The class will have read your articles and will participate in the discussion.
+3. Discuss: You will then guide a seminar discussion focused on your papers and your topic.
+The class will read your articles and participate in the discussion.
+The “student instructor” assigned to your session will help you moderate the discussion.

-5. Review-the-Review: The instructor and one other student will provide written comments on your review.
+5. Review-the-Review: The instructor and at least one other student (“student instructor”) will provide written comments on your review.

 6. Rewrite your Review: Upon receiving review feedback, you will rewrite your review to incorporate the comments.